okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-pwd-email/main/index.md

 ### Set email as optional for authentication enrollment

- The instructions in [Set up your Okta org for a multifactor use case](/docs/guides/oie-embedded-common-org-setup/-/main/#set-up-your-okta-org-for-a-multifactor-use-case) enables both email and phone factors as optional for enrollment.
+ The instructions in [Set up your Okta org for a multifactor use case](/docs/guides/oie-embedded-common-org-setup/-/main/#set-up-your-okta-org-for-a-multifactor-use-case) enable both email and phone factors as optional for enrollment.
 For this use case, you need to enable the email factor as optional and disable the phone factor.

 1. In the Admin Console, go to **Security > Authenticators**.
 1. On the **Authenticators** page, select the **Enrollment** tab.